UKHO/docs/software-engineering-policies/CloudDevelopment/CloudDevelopmentPolicy.md

 Each B2B user should have a defined [sponsor](https://learn.microsoft.com/en-us/entra/external-id/b2b-sponsors).
 Sponsors will typically be the lead engineer(s) of the team the third-party vendor is working with.

 Internal and External (guest/B2B) users should only be given access to resources using [Entitlement Management Access Packages](https://learn.microsoft.com/en-us/entra/id-governance/entitlement-management-overview).
 Access packages are required once a month by Lead Engineers in each team.

-Q. Do guest users have external access package approvers as well as internal?
+##### Q. Do guest users have external access package approvers as well as internal?

 ### Entra ID accounts over SAS / access keys / username/password connection strings

-WIP
+Where possible, use Managed Identity and enterprise accounts for authenticating to connected services instead of Shared Access Signatures (SAS), access keys, or secrets.

-- use RBAC over connection strings and local accounts
+Developers may also need the permissions assigned against their Entra ID account to run and debug locally, where a Managed Identity is not available.
+For example, `App Configuration Data Reader` RBAC role is specifically required to read configuration from Azure App Configuration.

-- For SQL: Disable SA accounts and/or SQL login (use Entra ID login only)
+When enabling Managed Identity for a resource, prefer System-Assigned over User-Assigned.
+System-Assigned Managed Identity will be deleted if the resource is deleted, and thus the permissions granted to it will also be removed.

 ## Disaster Recovery & Business Continuity